 - Complaints that are not resolved in mediation are then investigated.
 Complainants and respondents are required to supply further documentation, including names of potential witnesses.
 After the investigator has reviewed all relevant documentation and has spoken with witnesses, the investigator writes a disclosure report.
 Both parties will then have access to the full positions of the complainant and the respondent, what witnesses have said about the complaint, and what the documents suggest.

 - In most cases, and before a hearing takes place, the parties will be directed to engage in one further mediation attempt.
 In directed mediation, the respondent is asked to provide a final offer of resolution.
 If the offer made is reasonable in the determination of the Commission, and if the complainant does not accept it, the Chief Commissioner will dismiss the complaint.
-Where a reasonable offer is not made, the matter will proceed to trial, as directed by the Chief Commissioner.
+Where a reasonable offer is not made, the matter will be referred to a hearing, as directed by the Chief Commissioner.

 - If directed mediation fails, the complaint is usually referred to the Court of Queen’s Bench for a hearing.
 The matter may be deferred if there is a grievance, civil action, or if there is another process that deals with the same complaint.
-The trial itself will be conducted by the Commission’s lawyer (there is no cost to the complainant).
-A trial will likely take no more than two or three days to complete.
-Approximately 1-2% of all complaints are expected to proceed to trial.
+The hearing itself will be conducted by the Commission’s lawyer (there is no cost to the complainant).
+A hearing will likely take no more than two or three days to complete.
+Approximately 1-2% of all complaints are expected to proceed to hearing.